AEP's distribution rate case

 What are distribution rates?

 Electric bills are comprised of two main parts – the cost of producing or purchasing electricity for customers and the cost of delivering electricity to customers’ homes and businesses.
-The cost of producing or purchasing electricity, known as generation rates, makes up about 75 percent of an average electric bill.
+The cost of producing or purchasing electricity, known as generation rates, makes up about 50 percent of an average electric bill (depending on consumption levels).

 The distribution rate covers the cost of delivering electricity to your home.
 This rate pays for all the things like the cost of installing and maintaining the electric lines that run through neighborhoods, reading electric meters, processing bills and fielding customer service calls.